Wildsong/ol-react/README.md

 I don't know how many of the services I used are firewalled, I need to look at that!
 But you should be able to see maps, some layers will not be available, that's all.

+I have to figure out how to deploy the api keys for Mapbox and Bing etc without revealing them in this repo.

 ## Overview
 A wrapper for [OpenLayers](http://openlayers.org/) in [React](https://reactjs.org/).